 We have had the Visual Countdown Timer app for just over a year, and it has helped us so much especially in changing activities.
 Premium bundles are available for $.99 each and full packages with ads removed for $2.99.
 The company Fehners Software concentrates on developing useful apps for families.

 KazuTime is unique from the others because it focuses on caring for, and following a puppy while they do tasks.
 For animal lovers or kids with pets, this could be really useful.
+They have a whole list of ways to use KazuTime at home.
+This is super innovative and makes activities fun.
+Who doesn’t want to compete against their virtual pet to clean up the room!
 This app is available on the App Store, Google Play and Amazon.

 Wake Up Mo! ~ 3D Interactive Pop-Up Book

 The app features a cute book that goes through the morning routine and encourages kiddos to get going.
 The developers have several apps with interactive stories.
+We have several and love them.
+From Duplo interactive games to digital books, coloring, and more.
 I am excited to get many of them.
-Why can’t iPad time be storytime?
+Why can’t iPad time be story time?
 This app costs $2.99 and is also available in a bundle.